grit-id/infran-trial/readme.md

 Trial APIs is consisting of 4 free to use APIs, and cumulative hits for all API is limited to 100 hits per day per trial user:

-All URL for API is http://trial.api.infran.grit.id
+All URL for API is http://trial.api.infran.grit.id Authorization API using Basic Auth, for trial using username & password "trial" or add "trial":"yes" to json payload

 1. REGISTER USER